 There are two main entrances to the campus, each have their own car parks commuting students can use.

-Student parking on Campus is free during Welcome week.
-But you’ll need to pay to park once Welcome is over and term begins.
 Paying to park on campus is through our app - as a commuting student you can register your vehicle for a cheaper rate, otherwise you'll need to pay the more expensive visitor rate.
-You can register your vehicle during Welcome week.
-More information, and how to register can be found on the Student Information Directory.
+You can register your vehicle during Welcome Week.

 Loughton is easily accessible via the London Underground (Central line), it is also easily reachable via bus and coach network.
 More information on how to get to Loughton can be found on our visit pages.